Hanuman Jayanti (Birthday of Lord Hanuman)

-Devotes flock Hanuman temples from early morning, they apply tika and sindoor to their foreheads from Hanuman’s idol as Hanuman himself was of that color.
-They read Hanuman Chalisa, Bajrang Baan and offer prasad of laddoo, Aartis and mantra reciting are performed all the day long in various Hanuman temples dedicated to the lord.
+Devotes flock to Hanuman temples from early morning, they apply tika and sindoor to their foreheads from Hanuman’s idol as Hanuman himself was of that color.
+They read Hanuman Chalisa, Bajrang Baan, and offer prasad of laddoo, Aartis, and mantra reciting are performed all day long in various Hanuman temples dedicated to the lord.

 Suggested Read: Panchmukhi Hanuman Kavach Mantra